 Final H-CLIC data requirement

-Summary of the H-CLIC data requirement v1.4 This is a summary of the data fields and their format.
+H-CLIC data summary v1.4.4 published 11th April 2019.
+This is a summary of the data fields and their format.

 XSD of H-CLIC data requirement v1.4 was shared with local authorities and suppliers in mid February.
 Please contact Homelessness.email@example.com to obtain a copy.
 This remains unchanged alongside the release of data requirement v1.4.1